U.S. targets five Chinese companies over alleged forced labor in Xinjiang

 Beijing has dismissed accusations of genocide and forced labor in Xinjiang as lies.

-The three other companies added to the U.S. economic blacklist were Xinjiang Daqo New Energy Co, a unit of Daqo New Energy Corp (DQ.N); Xinjiang East Hope Nonferrous Metals Co, a subsidiary of Shanghai-based manufacturing giant East Hope Group; and Xinjiang GCL New Energy Material Co, part of GCL New Energy Holdings Ltd <0451.HK>. read more
+The three other companies added to the U.S. economic blacklist were Xinjiang Daqo New Energy Co, a unit of Daqo New Energy Corp; Xinjiang East Hope Nonferrous Metals Co, a subsidiary of Shanghai-based manufacturing giant East Hope Group; and Xinjiang GCL New Energy Material Co, part of GCL New Energy Holdings Ltd 0451.HK.

 At least some of the companies are major manufacturers of monocrystalline silicon and polysilicon used in solar panel production.